wcarss/c_minecraft_clone/README.md

 - refactor out most of the global state into passed context objects
 - possibly port to C++ for the sake of adding classes
-- try to make it run on other systems than my mac more sophisticated movement physics to reduce choppy motion feeling
+- try to make it run on other systems than my mac
 - "placing cubes"
 - further fill out network protocol
 - possibly an inventory / menu